 There is nothing ugly or shameful about hanging your laundry out to dry – in fact, I can guarantee that your grandparents did it.
 However, whether or not this is an option depends on the weather.

 I spent a year in England as an exchange student and did not have a dryer.
 In the winter, England has a rather similar climate to the Pacific Northwest, and I vividly remember that my jeans took about two days to dry on indoor clothes rack, and they smelled a little bit bad afterwards.
-I really would rather not dry out clothes for a family of 4 this way all winter, but I do plan on drying out some of my clothes on the line in the basement year round, and more of them in the summer.
+I really would rather not dry out clothes for a family of 4 this way all winter, but I did set up a clothes line in my basement in addition to the drying racks:

-Modern dryers automatically shut down when they sense that the clothes inside are no longer damp, so if you pull a few shirts and pairs of underwear out of the load and put them on the rack instead of into the dryer, your dryer will run for a little less time and save some energy.
+Modern dryers automatically shut down when they sense that the clothes inside are no longer damp, so if you pull a few things out, your dryer will run for a little less time and save some energy.
 Also, there’s some advantage in drying your towels together and drying lighter clothing separately to make sure you don’t leave anything in the machine longer than it needs to be there.

 Lastly, gas dryers are an option for some people.
 Burning natural gas produces a lot of carbon dioxide and there’s no way to make it green, but if you live an an area where your electricity comes from coal or gas fired power plants, it may be your best option.
 Keep in mind that you’ll need to pay extra for the gas connection and professional installation.

 Climate change often fills me with a profound sense of hopelessness mixed with fury, not least because the solutions exist and we could solve this problem with some political will but time and time again we fail to take action.
 We know how to generate electricity without any emissions at all.
 The first step should be to make our grid carbon free, and the next is to electrify as much of the transportation system as we can.
-To do so, it will be necessary to make our homes as energy efficient as possible.
+To do so, it will be necessary to make our homes as energy efficient as possible to stretch that renewable energy as far as we can.
 This is an area where your economic incentives already line up with your conscience – efficient appliances will save you money and cut your carbon footprint at the same time.